 Causes of Internal Injury During Auto Accidents

-- Penetrating trauma.
-These internal injuries occur when the victim experiences a deep puncture wound or laceration.
-It can be possible for emergency responders and doctors to focus on the puncture wound and never detect internal bleeding or organ perforation when addressing the wound.
+- Penetrating trauma – These internal injuries occur when the victim experiences a deep puncture wound or laceration.
+Many emergency responders and doctors focus only on the puncture wound and never detect internal bleeding or organ perforation when addressing the wound.

-Blunt trauma and decelerating trauma both provide ample and immediate reasons for victims to seek medical treatment and evaluations.
-However, many internal injuries caused by decelerating trauma go untreated because the victim shows no outer signs of injury and doesn't feel any symptoms until hours, days, weeks or months after the accident.
+Blunt trauma and decelerating trauma provide ample and immediate reasons for victims to seek medical treatment and evaluations.
+However, many internal injuries caused by decelerating trauma go untreated because the victim shows no outward signs of injury and doesn't feel any symptoms until hours, days, weeks, or months after the accident.

 Possible Complications Caused by Internal Organ Injuries

 Internal bleeding is the most dangerous complication accompanying any internal injury.
-Internal injury-related bleeding can be caused by ruptured blood vessels, perforations in the intestinal tract, punctured lungs or micro tears in the brain.
-Other serious internal injuries include:
+Life-threatening internal injury-related bleeding can be caused by ruptured blood vessels, perforations in the intestinal tract, punctured lungs, or micro-tears in the brain.

 - Ruptured spleen